Argiziont/OOTPLab31/README.md

 - Command.

 Terms of reference.
+Technical Task: Developing a Report Generation System for a Data Analytics Platform

+Overview:

-To develop a report generation system that can generate reports with different data sources, filters and visualizations in various formats, including CSV, PDF and HTML.
+Our data analytics platform needs a robust report generation system that can produce reports with various data sources, filters, and visualizations in different formats.
+The system should be able to generate reports in CSV, PDF, and HTML formats, and it should allow users to customize the report's layout, content, and data sources.

 1.Design the architecture of the report generation system, including various components such as data sources, filters, visualizations, and export formats.